jawerty/10x-Senior-Engineer/README.md

 ![Screen Shot 2023-09-25 at 10 30 11 PM](https://github.com/jawerty/10x-Senior-Engineer/assets/1999719/377b5209-372c-4006-943d-9664657a4d74)

 # How it works
 10x-Senior-Engineer runs on it's own process and waits for file changes.
-As it gets new file changes it will generate code reviews using the API you set up in Colab.
+As it gets new file changes it will generate code reviews using the Colab API you run.
 It will keep a queue of the past 10 files that have been reviewed.

 10x-Senior-Engineer currently using a flask api running from a [Google Colab](https://colab.research.google.com/drive/18_qsyN1fZEZ0o0Qju-SLF_pqQv53Mk8_?usp=sharing) to prompt Code Llama.
 If you want to change this to use llama.cpp please create an issue and I'll try to address it.